sunfounder/picar-x/docs/source/python_video_car.rst

     print(a_t)
     run_command(a_t)

-The effect of these lines of codes is to capture static photos in the tool of command line with Raspberry Pi camera module.
+The purpose of these lines of code is to capture still photos using the Raspberry Pi camera module.

-These codes are outside the main loop, and only when OpenCV receives that the **T** key of the keyboard is pressed will it jump out of the loop and execute these codes.
+These codes are external to the main loop, and they are executed when OpenCV receives a **T** key on the keyboard, which breaks the main loop.

 * `raspistill <https://www.raspberrypi.org/documentation/usage/camera/raspicam/raspistill.md>`_